raspberrypilearning/cd-sebento-appinv-3/en/step_11.md

 + Now all that is left for you to do is to test it!
 Go to **Connection** menu and then select either the emulator, AICompanion, or whichever other method applies to you.

 That's it!
 Completed!
 I wonder what else you can do now with all the things you have learned.
-I am going to list a few ideas, but you could think of cooler ones yourself.
+Below are just a few suggestions, but you could think of cooler ideas yourself.

 --- collapse ---
 ---